Skip to content

 North West Queensland banner

-North West Queensland region has a total land area of 307,082.2 km2, with an average daily temperature range of 18.6°C to 32.5°C and an average annual rainfall of 573 mm.
+The region has a total land area of 307,082.2 km2, with an average daily temperature range of 18.6°C to 32.5°C and average annual rainfall of 573 mm.

 Our North West Queensland regional office is one of 11 regional offices across Queensland supporting businesses to mature, grow and invest.

-A number of pre-recorded sessions are also available on how to promote your businesses’ products and services to others.
+Support is facilitated via one-on-one interactions, information, presentations and workshops (both online and face-to-face).
+A number of pre-recorded sessions are also available on how to promote your business’s products and services to others.

 Population

-31,144 (ERP 2021 ABS)
+31,095 (ERP 2024p ABS)

 Employment

-Labour force 16,559 (March quarter 2022)
+Labour force 17,620 (March quarter 2025)

 Strengths

-• national parks and cultural heritage sites
+Tourism and cultural heritage

 Main industries

-• mining and minerals processing
+• Mining and minerals processing

-• agriculture, beef
+• Agriculture, beef

-• tourism
+• Construction

 Key projects

-The North West Minerals Province’s pipeline of projects is an initiative of the North West Queensland Economic Diversification Strategy and provides awareness of upcoming employment and business opportunities.
+The North West Minerals Province pipeline of projects is an initiative of the North West Queensland Economic Diversification Strategy and provides awareness of upcoming employment and business opportunities.
 Government is partnering with proponents to progress many of these projects to help boost local economies.

 Local content activities